 De meisjes hebben rokjes aan!

 At the very basic, this is a clear plastic shade that is held up by a holder/stick that has a bulb at the end where the shade is hung and a battery compartment at the other end.
 Many schools have art sessions to dress these inexpensive plastic shades up.

 Now you can indeed purchase one of these things 'anywhere'.
 The following places in Amsterdam are prepared for Sint Maarten:

 The more exerienced may attempt to make their own lanterns, but please use an electric candle or Sint Maarten's could get confused with Bonfire Night (UK)!

-Audrey Coggins is the Chief Copyeditor at Amsterdam Mamas.
-She is passionate about interior design and is still looking for the perfect vetiver candle.
+Audrey Coggins is a creative copy writer and the former Chief Copyeditor at Amsterdam Mamas.
+She is passionate about interior design, likes poached eggs, and is still looking for the perfect vetiver candle.